TIPS TO PREPARE YOUR FILES FOR PRINT

 *For projects that are printed as full color, we suggest to convert all Pantone spot colors and RGB objects to CMYK color mode.

 Spot colors can only be reproduced on an offset printer.
 When printed digitally, your project will be printed as a 4-color process.
 If you're looking to match a Pantone color for a certain element in your design, we will make every effort to match that color as close as possible using CMYK values.

 Believe it or not there are two types of black:

 Standard black (made up of black ink only) and Rich Black (made up of all CMYK colors)

 The two might look the same on your screen, but they won’t on paper.
 Since rich black contains all colors it will result in a deeper/darker black.
-Be sure to check the values for each color in all your blacks for consistency.
+Be sure to check the color values in all black text and objects for consistency.

-1. Any black/white images are converted to grayscale color mode (not CMYK or RGB gray).
+1. Any images are converted to grayscale color mode (not CMYK or RGB gray).

-2. Any black or gray objects consists of black only (not CMYK black).
+2. Any objects or text consists of black only (not CMYK black).

 *Especially with text, it’s difficult to keep registration due to fine lines.